Text Part Number: OL-30503-01

 The most current Cisco NCS 6000 Series Router software documentation is located at this URL:

 Caveats describe unexpected behavior in Cisco IOS XR Software releases.
-Severity-1 caveats are the most serious caveats; severity-2 caveats are less serious.
+Severity-1 caveats are the most critical caveats; severity-2 caveats are less critical.

 PON exits with PGM_SIZE_EXCEPTION.